 She stepped in between us and held out her hand to Reid.
-So here it was: the end to my connection with Reid.
-I just moved quietly behind Taylor and went into the classroom.
-I caught a peek at Reid from the corner of my eye as Taylor talked his ear off, and he looked over at me, and smiled, apologetically I think.
-I just shrugged and take my seat, resigned to my role as dork, never to be the one who got to be with that boy.
+So here it was: the end to my short friendship with Reid.
+I just crept behind Taylor and went into the classroom.
+I caught a peek of Reid from the corner of my eye as Taylor talked his ear off, and he looked over at me, and smiled, apologetically I think.
+I just shrugged and took my seat, resigned to my role as a dork.

-I walked home from school everyday by myself.
+I walked home from school every day by myself.
 My house was only a few blocks away from the school.
-My mom used to drop me off, until I had finally convinced her that I was old enough to walk to school and back by myself.
-I stared at the ground, my hair hanging in my face.
-I walked down the sidewalk leading off of school property, when I hear an unfamiliar voice calling out to me from behind.
-Confused I stopped and turned around to see who was calling me, and I was surprised when I saw that it was Reid.
-He jogged the few more meters between us until he reached me.
+My mom used to drop me off until I had finally convinced her that I was old enough to walk to school and back by myself.
+I stared at the ground, my hair hanging in my face, daydreaming as I usually did.
+I walked down the sidewalk leading off of school property when I hear an unfamiliar voice calling out to me from behind.
+Confused, I stopped and turned around to see who was calling me.
+I was surprised when I saw that it was Reid.
+He jogged the small distance between us until he reached me.

 “Hi Reid,” I smiled weakly at him.

 “Hey, Hadley.
 Wanna walk home together?” he asked me.

 “Sure, why not?
 We’re neighbors, aren’t we?” he asked, looking a little confused by my reaction.